Anthonyma0706/brain_tf_app/README.md

 # brain_TF_app
+This is the shiny app developed by 2020.08.01 for Kleinman lab.
 ## About
 This shiny app displays transcription factor activity inference data from a developmental timecourse of the mouse forebrain and pons in three main tabs including: